Skip to Main Content Skip to Footer

 GEOL 265 - Sedimentology/Stratigraphy

 This course focuses on sedimentary rocks and the stratigraphic record.
-Topics covered include the origin and classification of sediments and sedimentary rocks (siliciclatic and carbonate), sedimentary structures (physical and biogenic), diagenesis, facies models, and basin analysis.
-Students are introduced to the principles and practice of stratigraphy.
+Topics covered include the characterization and classification of sediments and sedimentary rocks (siliciclastic and carbonate), sedimentary structures (physical and biogenic), diagenesis, facies models, and basin analysis.
 Emphasis is placed on the interpretation of ancient sedimentary environments.
-Three hours lecture and three hours lab per week.
-Field trips.
+Students are also introduced to the principles and practice of stratigraphy, with a focus on sequence stratigraphy.
+Field trip to western Minnesota/eastern South Dakota.
+Three 1-hour lectures and one 3-hour lab per week.

 GEOL 294 - Topics Course